 Distributed Cognition: How Teams Can Improve their Collective Performance

-The nature of work has changed significantly throughout human history.
-This happened as the work environment itself has changed.
-Machines now handle more and more physical and repetitive tasks instead of humans, and more and more human tasks are cognitive in nature – i.e. they involve critical thinking and intellectual toiling rather than hard physical work.
+The nature of work has changed significantly throughout human history, often in concurrence with the change in the work environment itself.
+Machines now handle more and more physical and repetitive tasks instead of humans, and more human tasks are cognitive in nature – i.e. they involve critical thinking and intellectual toiling rather than hard physical work.
 As a sign of this, in many developed economies today the services sector is the one contributing the most to overall output, and workers with higher skill levels receive higher payment (skill premium).
-Moreover, since millions of years ago, human beings have been gathering in larger and larger groups.
+Moreover, for thousands of years, human beings have been gathering in larger and larger groups.
 Given all of those circumstances, it is often the case today that job complexity prevents a single individual from accomplishing a demanding task on his own without any collaboration from others.
 Hence, there is now more focus on team work and team performance in almost all fields from waging businesses to warfare to the hospitality industry.

 The pillar of effective cooperation: a well-functioning distributed cognition system